mwa-templates/template-maven-pom-project/README.md

 	MAVEN_DISTRIBUTION_USERNAME
 	MAVEN_DISTRIBUTION_PASSWORD

-The `USE_CUSTOM_MAVEN_DISTRIBUTION` must be a boolean value, so simply set it to `true`.
+The `USE_CUSTOM_MAVEN_DISTRIBUTION` variable holds a boolean value, so simply set it to `true`.
 The username and password are used for both URLs.

 See the workflows `Build and distribute` and `Perform release` for more details.

 ### Site deployment

-The generation and deployment of the site documentation is disabled by default in the `Perform release` workflow.
-If you need site documentation, you should consider setting the default value of the action input `doSiteDeployment` to `true`.
+The `Perform release` workflow is able to generate and deploy the Maven site documentation, but this is disabled by default.
+If you want to enable it, you need to add the following repository secret:

+	DO_SITE_DEPLOYMENT

-If enabled, you also must enable the `gh-pages` branch, because this is where the generated site documentation will be deployed to.
+This variable holds a boolean value, so simply set it to `true`.
+Additionally, you also must enable the `gh-pages` branch, because this is where the generated site documentation will be deployed to.
 Note that this only works for public GitHub repositories.
 You can activate this branch by simply choosing a site theme in the repository settings.

+See the workflow `Perform release` for more details.